-The Base Amount for Collaboration and Integration, provides each school board with base funding of approximately \$459,874.
-Its purpose is to explore collaborative and integrated approaches to serving students with special education needs.
+The Base Amount for Collaboration and Integration provides each school board with base funding of approximately \$468,832.
+Its purpose is to help school boards explore collaborative and integrated approaches to serving students with special education needs.

 Multi-Disciplinary Supports Amount